 To read more about recent technology and policy changes, check out these articles:

-Both the United States and European Union are investigating whether Google breached antitrust laws with their ad tech policies.
+In 2021, both the United States and European Union began investigating whether Google breached anti-trust laws with their ad tech policies.

 Google collects data to be used for targeted advertising purposes, it sells advertising space and also acts as an online advertising intermediary.
 So Google is present at almost all levels of the supply chain for online display advertising.
 We are concerned that Google has made it harder for rival online advertising services to compete in the so-called ad tech stack.